Army Institute of Technology

 Area of Laboratory : 80 sq. m

-Lab/Technical Asst: Mr E R Gargote
+Lab/Technical Asst: Mr N V Barathe

 Equipment/Hardware: Thermal conductivity of insulating power, Parallel flow counter flow heat exchanger, Emmisivity apparatus, Pin fin loosing heat in natural convection, Forced convection apparatus, Natural convection apparatus, Critical heat flux apparatus, Heat conduction from composite wall, Thermo couple calibration set up, Stefan Boltzmann apparatus, Thermal conductivity of metal rod apparatus